aseelalmutareb/ECommerce-React-App/README.md

 # E-Commerce React App

-To view the app:( [https://ecommerce-aseel-almutareb.netlify.app/](https://ecommerce-aseel-almutareb.netlify.app/) )
+To view the app:( [https://ecommerce-aseel-almutareb.netlify.app/](https://ecommerce-aseel-almutareb.netlify.app/) ).
+The following [link](https://stripe.com/docs/testing?numbers-or-method-or-token=card-numbers) can be used for a list of test cards to simulate a successful payment.

 ## Mission Statement
 Develop a fully functional e-commerce application that displays products and allows online payments.